UCL/rsd-cppcourse/session1/01scaffold.md

 ```

 Fortunately, we do not have to get to grips with all this now.
 For this course, we'll be using **CMake** a *build tool*
 which hides a lot of the complexity of the compiling and linking process.
-In your editor, have a look at the
+Our instructions on how to
-CMakeLists.txt file in the repository.
-You will see comments which explain some of what this file does.
+build the program are described in the file CMakeLists.txt, which we will look at later.

 The main program